“How do I know my metal roof won’t puncture during a hailstorm?”

 The UL 580 standard tests the uplift wind resistance of a metal roofing system, including the panels, accessories (clips, underlayment, and fasteners), and structural support frame.

 A small-scale (typically 10×10 ft.) sample of roofing material is installed on the testing platform.
 The edges are then sealed with closely spaced fasteners.
+This test is a pass or fail, and is completed in three UL 580 sequences, and then turns into a UL 1897 if it can go beyond Class 90 (and tests until the system fails):

 - UL 580 Class 30